 Business continuity must go well beyond IT recovery.
-It is an organization-wide effort that should involve all divisions and departments.
-Two distinct teams are needed:
+It is an organizationwide effort that should involve all divisions and departments.
+The following two distinct teams are needed:

-Because of the risks, internal audit departments have an important role to play in auditing the business continuity and disaster recovery processes and in helping organizations recover from a natural disaster.
+Because of the risks, internal audit departments have an important role to play when auditing the business continuity and disaster recovery processes and when helping organizations recover from a natural disaster.
 There must be strategies, plans and actions that protect or provide alternative modes of operation for activities or business processes which, if interrupted, might seriously damage or ruin the enterprise.